-From the recording Empress of Ireland
+From the recordings Empress of Ireland and Water Journeys

 The Empress of Ireland was a Canadian Pacific ocean liner.
 While sailing down the St. Lawrence River on May 29th, 1914, sometime after 2 AM, she collided with another ship, the Norwegian collier Storstad.
 The Empress sank in 14 minutes.
 Out of 1477 passengers and crew they lost 1012 people, 8 more than were lost on the Titanic.
 This was Canada's deadliest maritime disaster.
-Possibly because it happened two years after the Titanic went down and two months before World War 1 started, the tragedy of the Empress of Ireland seems to get buried in this eventful historical period and is too often forgotten.
+Possibly because it happened two years after the Titanic went down and two months before the first World War started, the tragedy of the Empress of Ireland seems to get buried in this eventful historical period and is too often forgotten.

 One day Aaron played part of a little tune that he'd composed and asked if I'd like to put lyrics to it.
 Often when he does this, I will start to get images in my head or a theme will come to me.
 This little tune had me thinking of the story of the Titanic.
 Sometime thereafter, Aaron had a dream where he was a young woman on an ocean liner, living out little personal dramas that really didn’t matter once I found myself drowning in the water and watching the ship sink.